Spinwam elders demand gas, oil royalty

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BANNU: The elders of Spinwam subdivision on Sunday threatened to launch a protest movement if the government did not provide them the royalty of gas and oil reserves discovered in the area.
+BANNU: The elders of Spinwam subdivision on Sunday threatened to launch a protest movement if the government did not provide them the royalty of gas and oil reserves discovered in the area and jobs to the local youths.